pweerd/bigfile/help.md

 Either use the File->Open menu item or drag and drop a file onto the list

 BigFile can open **.zip** and **.gz** files directly.
-The content will be loaded into memory and served from there. gz-files will be loaded via a gzip.exe if found, or via SharpZLib (slower!)
+The content will be loaded into memory and served from there. gz-files will be loaded via an internal zlib implementation if found, or via SharpZLib (slower!) .zip files will be loaded via the internal .Net zip-classes.

 In case of a zip archive, the largest sub-file will be loaded.
 Also, a dropdown box with all entries from the zip file is shown.
 Selecting a different entry from that dropdown will load the associated zip entry from the archive.

-The load process is done in the background but regularly sends a partial loaded file to the application, to make it possible to view the file before it is completely loaded.
+The load process is done in the background but regularly sends a partial loaded file to the user-interface, to make it possible to view the file before it is completely loaded.

 All background processing can be cancelled by pressing the escape-key, or by clicking in the progress bar.

-#### gzip

-When the application starts, and no settings are found, a search is done for the presence of a gzip.exe.
-For this, the system path and the appdata folder for the current user are scanned.

-If a gzip.exe is found, it is saved in the settings for future use.
-If you experience problems you can supply a correct gzip.exe (or clear it) from the settings form.
+<a name="search"></a>
 ## Search
 If the searchbox contains any of AND, OR, NOT, the search is considered to be a boolean search.
 Otherwise it is a 1-term search.
 Also, search types can be specified via a ':'.
 Following types are supported:
 * no type: case ***in***sensitive search
 * cs: case sensitive search
-* regex or r: case *in*sensitive search by a regex
+* regex or r: case ***in***sensitive search by a regex
-* rcs: case ***in***sensitive search by a regex
+* rcs: case sensitive search by a regex

 #### Example
 * (Paris AND r:on$) NOT cs:Amsterdam